Combine visiting Little Guilin, Bukit Batok and Dairy Farm on this hiking trail of jungle, birds and dramatic quarries.

 Take the path left towards the water.
 There are several boulders here that you can stand on to pose in front of the dramatic water and cliffs behind.
 When the water is calm there are some beautiful reflections on the water.
 This lake actually fills an old quarry and the steep cliffs behind formed the sides of the quarry.

-This park is actually called Bukit Batok Town Park but it is often known as Little Guilin because it looks slightly like Guilin in China, a beautiful area full of limestone blobby mounds.
-Here, however, the rock is granite and was used in construction work in Singapore during its rapid growth.
+Bukit Batok Town Park is the name of this park, but people often call it Little Guilin.
+This is because it looks slightly like Guilin in China, a beautiful area full of limestone blobby mounds.
+Here, however, the rock is granite and builders used it for construction work in Singapore during the city’s rapid growth.

 Continue along by the water for more dramatic views.
 There are cute, grass-covered shelters where you can rest to admire the views or stay safe out of any inclement weather.
 Leave the park at the far end along a little stone way and you’ll reach the park connector.